AlexELEC/docs.dev/content.en/docs/tvlink/docs/pvr-tvlink-client.md

 + «TVLINK profile» – the user profile on the «TVLINK» server.
 If not specified, the main profile (main) is used.
 + «Auth.
 Token» – the authorization token, if required.

-+ «FFmpeg playlist» – enable if you want to receive broadcasts that will be processed by the ffmpeg module of «TVLINK».

 ### «Streams»

 <p align="center">